jatinvaidya/verify-email-external-account/README.md

-# Auth0 - email verification using email-otp
+# Auth0 - Verify enterprise account email and link with database account

 This is a simple SPA using Vue that is redirected to from within an Auth0 (redirect-)rule.